 Vulture funds are a subset of hedge funds that invest in distressed securities that have a high chance of default.
 The fund buys risky debt instruments at highly discounted prices in the secondary market and benefits by taking legal action against the issuers for debt recovery.
-The vulture fund’s portfolio managers seek investments that have the potential of earning the fund a high rate of return due to their high risk of default.
+Vulture fund portfolio managers seek investments offering very high potential returns due to their high risk of default.

-Vulture funds mainly target fixed income instruments such as high yield bonds or equities that are in or nearing bankruptcy.
-These instruments are mostly in the form of sovereign bonds of distressed countries that require external help to resolve their debt crisis.
+Vulture funds mainly target fixed income instruments such as high yield bonds, or equities that are in or nearing bankruptcy.
+These instruments are frequently in the form of sovereign debt of distressed countries.

 How do vulture funds work?

-The willingness and ability to sue for recovery action is the central strategy of vulture funds.
+The willingness and ability to sue for recovery is the central strategy of vulture funds.
 They exert pressure on the debtors to honor their debts, even when the debtors are in financial distress.
-Sometimes, the funds attempt to obtain attachment on the country’s overseas assets as a way of recovering their dues.
-For example, US-based investment management firm FG Hemisphere attempted to obtain an attachment of DRC Congo’s Washington Embassy for a $100 million debt that the government owed them.
-These actions burden the debtor and complicate their financial management processes as they try to restructure their debts.
+Sometimes, the funds attempt to obtain attachment on the country’s overseas assets as a way of recovering their investment.
+For example, the US-based investment management firm, FG Hemisphere, attempted to obtain an attachment of DRC Congo’s Washington Embassy for a $100 million debt that the government owed them.
+Such actions burden the debtor and complicate their financial management processes as they try to restructure their debts.

 Legacy cases involving vulture funds